 Strong fish smell

 Fish comes with a strong smell, and that might be the reason cats crave it.
 Cats have an organ known as Vomeronasal, which joins the smell with the taste senses that are the nose and the mouth.
 With that in mind, we believe that it is one of the reasons that cats like fish.

 The smell attracts humans to their favorite meals, so why it attracts a cat to the fish.

 Is fish helpful to the cat?

-While cats love fish, you should not assume that they are helpful to them.
+While cats love fish, you should not assume that fish are helpful to them.
+Fish contains thiaminase, an enzyme that destroys thiamine, also known as vitamin B1.
+Thiamine deficiency causes severe neurological symptoms that can be fatal for cats.
 Fish has strong toxins and mercury, which is not good for the cat.
 Also, feeding your catfish daily may lead to health complications like urinary tract infection, allergy, and hyperthyroidism, among many.
-Therefore, it is good to limit the cats’ fish intake to twice a week.
+Therefore, it is good to limit the cat’s fish intake to twice a week.
 It is up to you to keep up your cat’s diet, and so you need to train him not to eat fish when it is available.
 Besides, cats fear water, and so it cannot fish unless you feed him.